elastic/apm-integration-testing/README.md

 The basic requirements for starting a local environment are:

 - Docker
-- Docker compose
+- Docker Compose
 - Python (version 3 preferred)

-This repo is tested with Python 3 but best effort is made to make starting/stopping environments work with Python 2.7.
+This repo is tested with Python 3 but starting/stopping environments work with Python 2.7 is supported on a best-efforrt basis.

 ### Docker